owacoder/cppdatalib/README.md

        - integers are limited to two's complement 64-bit integers when reading.
        - `string` subtypes `date`, `time`, and `datetime` are supported.
        - Numerical metadata is lost when converting to and from plain text property lists.

+   - PSON supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
+     Notes:
+       - `string` subtypes `blob` and `clob` are supported.
+       - The PSON `string` type is used to identify UTF-8 strings, and the PSON `binary` type identifies other strings.
+No strings are modified, either when reading or writing.
+The correctness of UTF-8 strings is not verified.
+       - integers are limited to two's complement 64-bit integers when reading and writing.
+       - Numerical metadata of integers is lost when converting to and from PSON.

    - TSV supports `null`, `bool`, `uint`, `int`, `real`, `string`, and `array`.<br/>
      Notes: